Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE) Sees Strong Trading Volume – Here’s What Happened

-Shares of Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Get Free Report) saw strong trading volume on Tuesday .
-146,816 shares were traded during mid-day trading, a decline of 31% from the previous session’s volume of 211,821 shares.The stock last traded at $47.00 and had previously closed at $45.33.
+Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Get Free Report) shares saw unusually-high trading volume on Tuesday .
+Approximately 177,753 shares traded hands during mid-day trading, a decline of 21% from the previous session’s volume of 224,002 shares.The stock last traded at $48.83 and had previously closed at $48.59.

 Institutional Trading of Xtrackers S&P 500 ESG ETF

-A number of large investors have recently added to or reduced their stakes in the business.
-JPMorgan Chase & Co. increased its holdings in shares of Xtrackers S&P 500 ESG ETF by 146.7% in the third quarter.
-JPMorgan Chase & Co. now owns 5,112,512 shares of the company’s stock valued at $268,816,000 after buying an additional 3,040,445 shares in the last quarter.
-Abound Financial LLC acquired a new position in shares of Xtrackers S&P 500 ESG ETF in the 4th quarter worth $239,000.
-One Capital Management LLC raised its position in shares of Xtrackers S&P 500 ESG ETF by 0.5% during the fourth quarter.
-One Capital Management LLC now owns 111,416 shares of the company’s stock worth $5,935,000 after purchasing an additional 546 shares during the period.
-White Pine Investment CO purchased a new stake in shares of Xtrackers S&P 500 ESG ETF during the fourth quarter valued at $634,000.
-Finally, AdvisorNet Financial Inc boosted its position in shares of Xtrackers S&P 500 ESG ETF by 67.0% in the 1st quarter.
-AdvisorNet Financial Inc now owns 2,376 shares of the company’s stock valued at $120,000 after purchasing an additional 953 shares during the period.
+Several large investors have recently modified their holdings of SNPE.
+Farther Finance Advisors LLC purchased a new stake in Xtrackers S&P 500 ESG ETF in the 1st quarter valued at approximately $282,000.
+AdvisorNet Financial Inc lifted its position in shares of Xtrackers S&P 500 ESG ETF by 67.0% in the first quarter.
+AdvisorNet Financial Inc now owns 2,376 shares of the company’s stock valued at $120,000 after acquiring an additional 953 shares in the last quarter.
+Captrust Financial Advisors acquired a new stake in shares of Xtrackers S&P 500 ESG ETF during the fourth quarter valued at $336,000.
+JPMorgan Chase & Co. increased its position in Xtrackers S&P 500 ESG ETF by 12.2% during the 4th quarter.
+JPMorgan Chase & Co. now owns 5,735,601 shares of the company’s stock worth $305,536,000 after purchasing an additional 623,089 shares in the last quarter.
+Finally, One Capital Management LLC raised its stake in Xtrackers S&P 500 ESG ETF by 0.5% in the 4th quarter.
+One Capital Management LLC now owns 111,416 shares of the company’s stock valued at $5,935,000 after purchasing an additional 546 shares during the last quarter.

 About Xtrackers S&P 500 ESG ETF